Rajoooooo/Salesforce-Capstone/README.md

 In the Matching Rules section of the Duplicate Rule setup, I clicked Add Rule, selected the previously created matching rule (Unique Email and Phone Number Combination), and saved the configuration.
 Finally, I clicked Activate to enforce the rule.

 This setup helps maintain data accuracy by preventing duplicate customer records based on identical email and phone number combinations.

+## Milestone 23: Profile
+To properly manage access and responsibilities within the Tours and Travels CRM, I created several custom profiles in Salesforce, each tailored to specific roles in the organization.
+I began by creating the Travel Agent Profile.
+From Setup, I searched for Profiles in the Quick Find box, clicked on Profiles, and cloned the Standard Platform User profile.
+I named the new profile Travel Agent Profile and saved it.
+While still on the profile page, I clicked Edit, then set the Tours and Travels CRM as the default app under Custom App Settings.
+I scrolled down to the Custom Object Permissions and configured the necessary access: I gave Read, Create, and Edit permissions for Bookings, Booking Guest, Booking Payments, Customer Info, and Travel Package objects.
+I also provided Read-only access to the Employee and Feedback objects.
+I saved the changes, completing the setup for this role.

+In addition, I created a Tour Guide Profile by cloning the Salesforce Platform User profile.
+I named it Tour Guide, saved it, and edited the settings to set Tours and Travels CRM as the default app.
+For this profile, I only gave Read access to the Bookings, Booking Guests, and Travel Packages objects, ensuring that tour guides could view essential information without modifying data.

+Next, I created the Finance Officer Profile, again cloning from Salesforce Platform User.
+I configured it to allow access to financial and booking data.
+I enabled Read, Create, and Edit permissions for Booking Payments, Bookings, and Customer Info, while giving Read-only access to Feedback and Travel Package records.
+This setup helps ensure financial data is visible and editable to finance personnel only.

+Similarly, I created a Marketing Executive Profile, also based on the Salesforce Platform User.
+I granted access to Customer Info, Feedback, and Travel Packages, enabling marketing staff to access customer insights and package details while limiting their ability to modify booking data.
+Finally, I created a Customer Service Rep Profile that includes Read and Edit access to Bookings, Customer Info, and Feedback, allowing service agents to view and respond to customer concerns effectively.

+Through this role-based profile configuration, I ensured that each user group within the organization has access tailored to their specific responsibilities, supporting data security, workflow clarity, and operational efficiency in the Tours and Travels CRM environment.

+## Milestone: 24: Roles and Role Hierarchy

+To define clear record-level visibility and ensure proper data access across departments, I created three new roles under the CEO role in Salesforce.
+These roles help establish a structured role hierarchy, making it easier to manage who can see and access specific records.

+I started by going to Setup, then typed “Roles” into the Quick Find box and selected “Set Up Roles.”
+This brought me to the role hierarchy page where I located the CEO role.

+From there, I clicked “Add Role” directly under the CEO node.
+In the form that appeared, I entered the Label as “Finance Officer Role”—the Role Name field was auto-filled based on the label.
+I then clicked Save to add the role.

+Next, I repeated the same steps to add two more roles under the CEO:

+First, I added the “Marketing Executive Role”.

+Then, I added the “Customer Service Rep Role.”

+Each role was created by clicking Add Role under the CEO, entering the appropriate label, and saving the record.

+By setting up these roles under the CEO, I established a clear and scalable hierarchy, ensuring that record visibility aligns with each department's responsibilities while maintaining centralized oversight at the executive level.

+## Milestone 25: Permission Set

+To provide additional access to the Travel Agent Manager role in Salesforce, I started by navigating to Setup.
+In the Quick Find box, I typed Permission Set and selected it from the search results.
+Then, I clicked on the New button to create a new permission set.

+I entered the label “Extra Permission For Travel Agent Manager” and clicked Save to create the permission set.
+Once saved, I selected the newly created permission set from the list.

+Next, I went to Object Settings inside the permission set and searched for the TravelPackage object.
+I clicked Edit next to the TravelPackage object, scrolled down to the Object Permissions section, and enabled the permissions for Read, Edit, Create, and Delete (R/E/C/D).
+After updating these permissions, I clicked Save.

+To assign this permission set to the appropriate user, I clicked Manage Assignments and then selected Add Assignment.
+From the user list, I selected the user with the Travel Agent Manager role, clicked Next, and then completed the process by clicking Assign.

+## Milestone 26: Sharing Setting

+To enhance data security and controlled visibility in the Tours & Travels CRM, I configured the Organization-Wide Default (OWD) and defined a custom sharing rule for the Customer Info object.

+I started by going to Setup, typed "Sharing Settings" in the Quick Find box, and selected it.
+After clicking Edit, I located the Customer Info object and changed its OWD access level to "Private" to ensure only record owners and users above them in the role hierarchy can see the records.
+I then clicked Save and refreshed the page.

+Next, I created a custom sharing rule to allow broader visibility for specific roles.
+I scrolled down to the Customer Info Sharing Rules section and clicked New.
+I entered the label “Customer records auto-shared with Tour Guide Role”; the rule name was automatically generated.

+In Step 3, I chose to share records owned by members of Roles > Travel Agent Role.
+In Step 4, I specified the target users to share with as Roles > Tour Guide Role.
+Then in Step 5, I set the access level to Read Only, ensuring that Tour Guides can view the customer records but not edit them.

+Finally, I clicked Save to activate the sharing rule, allowing secure and role-based access to Customer Info records.